Kitchen v. Herbert: Response

 Following the ruling, the state filed both a notice of appeal with the Tenth Circuit and requests in both the District Court and the Tenth Circuit for emergency stays to stop additional marriage licenses from being issued.
 On December 22, the Tenth Circuit denied granting the stay motion before the district court could decide on its own stay. "[The defendants] do not seek a stay pending appeal, but rather a stay pending the district court's decision on their stay motion.
 But the appellate and local rules contemplate only a motion for stay pending appeal."
 On December 23, Judge Shelby denied a request to put the marriages on hold, allowing the state to continue to issue same-sex marriage licenses.
 On December 24, a two-judge panel of the Tenth Circuit Court again denied the state's request for a stay.
 The Utah's Attorney General's office ask the Supreme Court for a stay on December 31.

 Justice Sonia Sotomayor, the Supreme Court's Circuit Justice for the Tenth Circuit, referred the stay request to the full Supreme Court and on January 6, without noting any dissents by her colleagues, she issued the stay pending final disposition of the appeal by Tenth Circuit.
 The stay reinstated the ban on same-sex marriage, and Utah returned to its practice of treating married same-sex couples as if unmarried.
 On January 10, U.S. Attorney General Eric Holder announced that the federal government would recognize the marriages of same-sex couples who married in Utah between December 20, 2013, and January 6, 2014.
 The Utah State Tax Commission, an independent state agency, decided that married same-sex couples are eligible to file joint state income tax returns just as when filing their federal returns.

-In response to Utah's decision to put its recognition of these marriage by same-sex couples "on hold", the ACLU filed Evans v.
+In response to Utah's decision to put its recognition of these marriage by same-sex couples "on hold", the American Civil Liberties Union filed Evans v.
 Herbert on January 21 in federal court on behalf of several same-sex couples married during the 17 days Shelby's decision was in effect.
 The plaintiffs were successful in district court but, after a series of appeals by the state, the district court's mandate ordering Utah to recognize these marriages was stayed by the U.S. Supreme Court.
 After the U.S. Supreme Court refused to hear Kitchen, Utah officials asked the Tenth Circuit to dismiss its appeal in the case, ending its attempt to deny recognition to the December/January same-sex marriages.
 The District Court issued its order and permanent injunction in Evans v.
 Herbert on November 24, 2014.